PURPLE LOOSESTRIFE

 Click on each photo thumbnail to enlarge.

 This naturalized perennial was introduced from Europe as a garden plant.
 This showy plant grows up to 5 feet tall.
-The large purple flowers are on multiple spikes up to 12 inches long (A).
-Identified by its large magenta to violet flowers.
+Stalkless, lance-shaped leaves with smooth margins are opposite or sometimes in whorls of 3 (A).
+The large purple flowers are on multiple dense spikes up to 12 inches long (A).
+Individual pink or magenta flowers have 5-7 (usually 6) wrinkly petals with a dark purple central stripe (B).

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.